artisan-build/environmental/README.md

 new contents are validated.
 If you need to roll back to a previous version of your environment file, you can do it with single click.

-Additionally, Environmental integrates with [Scalpels](https://scalpels.app) to offer a premium feature that allows you to securely share your local environment variables with your team and manage who has access to individual keys.

 ## Installation

 ```bash